mattroseman/destinypositions/docs/politics.md

 ## Systemic Racism

 [Systemic racism](https://en.wikipedia.org/wiki/Institutional_racism) is racism embedded into a system.
-The important thing to note about systemic racism is that no-one in the system is necessarily to blame.
+The important thing to note about systemic racism is that no one in the system is necessarily to blame.
 For example, say that the hypothetical police force of Oceania was systemically racist — it had a computer system programmed to assign more police patrols to black neighborhoods than white neighborhoods.
 In this system, it is possible that **every single police officer** in the force is a black-loving certified anti-racist, yet the police would still be functioning as a racist institution.

 We have strong evidence that there are some lingering forms of systemic racism in the United States.
 For example, by [looking at maps of where redlining was practiced](https://www.npr.org/sections/thetwo-way/2016/10/19/498536077/interactive-redlining-map-zooms-in-on-americas-history-of-discrimination), we can see that the effects of redlining still affect outcomes (in a statistical, on-average way).